QCPOLstakepool/cardano-tip-bot/README.md

 3. Tip: Free!

 ## How it works

-Each Twitter user or Discord user gets assigned its own, unique deposit address.
+Each Discord user or Telegram user gets assigned its own, unique deposit address.
 The user sends $ADA & supported assets to its deposit address to funds its balance.
 CardanoTipBot will move these funds to a central wallet and update the user's balance in the internal database.
 The user can now tip other users.
 The user can also withdraw its $ADA & assets at any time.

 ![HowItWorks.drawio.svg](HowItWorks.drawio.svg)

-It is not possible to link your Twitter and Discord account at the moment, but it may be possible in the future.
+It is not possible to link your Discord and Telegram account at the moment, but it may be possible in the future.

 ## How to use
 ### Direct/Private messages
-On Twitter, you can send a direct message to [@Cardano_Tip_Bot](https://twitter.com/Cardano_Tip_Bot) to create and view information about your wallet:

 On Discord, you can send a private message to <b>Cardano Tip Bot#7235</b> to create and view information about your wallet:

 On Telegram, you can send a private message to <b>@CardanoTip_Bot</b> to create and view information about your wallet: